msawczyn/EFDesigner/VSMarketplace blurb.md

+This Visual Studio 2019 extension is the easiest way to add a consistently correct Entity Framework (EF6 or EFCore) model to your project.

-This Visual Studio 2019 extension is an opinionated code generator, adding a new file type (.efmodel) that allows for fast, easy and, most importantly, **visual** design of persistent classes.
+It's an opinionated code generator, adding a new file type (.efmodel) that allows for fast, easy and, most importantly, **visual** design of persistent classes.
 Inheritance, unidirectional and bidirectional associations are all supported.
 Enumerations are also included in the visual model, as is the ability to add text blocks to explain potentially arcane parts of your design.